General Fund Budget Narrative

 1. State Appropriations

-For FY 2024, the Board of Regents requested an appropriations increase of $12.0 million for the University of Iowa, but the 2023 General Assembly kept the general university appropriations flat for FY 2024 (0% increase).
+For FY 2025, the Board of Regents requested an appropriations increase of $4.5 million for the University of Iowa.
+The Iowa Legislature approved a $5.4 million increase to the general university appropriations for FY 2025 (2.5% increase).

 1. Tuition

-Graduate and Professional tuition rate increases were proposed at 3.5% for resident students and an equal dollar amount of $381, or 1.28%, for non-resident students with some variances for certain graduate program.
+Graduate and Professional tuition rate increases were proposed at 3.5% for resident students and an equal dollar amount of for non-resident students with some variances for certain graduate program.

-For the fall of 2023, the University is anticipating a slightly smaller incoming freshman class than the previous year.
-However, the incoming class is more consistent with pre-COVID class size and improves on the percentage of non-resident students.
+For the fall of 2024, the University is anticipating a slightly larger incoming freshman class than the previous year with a higher percentage of non-resident students.
 The focus on enrollment management efforts continue to yield a more diverse and better prepared freshman class allowing for improved retention and time to graduation.

 Resident